Shaninnik/PWSwitch/README.md

 - `trackInset` - track inset from the outer control frame.
 Usable if thumb is bigger than track
 - `thumbShadowColor` - thumb shadow color.
 Alpha value can be used to change shadow opacity
 - `shadowStrength` - overall strength of thumb shadow
 - `thumbDelta` - how much thumb grows when touhes begin.
-Seeting to `0` will disable thumb growing/shrinking
+Setting to `0` will disable thumb growing/shrinking

 ## Issues